 Land amounting to approximately 20 hectares south of Little Marcle Road shown on the Ledbury Town Policies Map (Map 11) is proposed for employment uses within Use Classes B2, B8 and E(g).
+Proposals for this development will be required to provide detailed highway access plans that accommodate all proposed uses and a travel plan for the development.
 A comprehensive proposal for the development of this area will be encouraged that defines: